The German armed forces realised they needed help to run the auxilary forces in order to aid the defence of Germany.

 The Helferinnen became a valuable part of the war effort.
 They were important in relaying communications between the rear echelons and the front line.

-Despite being protected by the Geneva convention, medics were often the target of enemy fire, particularly on the Eastern front.
+Despite being protected by the Geneva convention, medics were often the target of enemy fire, particularly on the Eastern (Ost) front.

 The German armed forces provided their own medical Doctors and orderlies, but were often assisted by members of the Deutsches Rotes Kreuz (DRK).
 This perilous role took many non-combatants dangerously close to the front line.